markkolich/havalo-client/README.md

 A client for the <a href="https://github.com/markkolich/havalo#api">Havalo K,V store RESTful API</a>.

-Makes makes aggressive use of <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a>, and uses the <a href="http://hc.apache.org/">Apache Commons HttpClient</a> version 4.2.2 under-the-hood.
+Makes makes aggressive use of <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a>, uses the <a href="http://hc.apache.org/">Apache Commons HttpClient</a> version 4.2.2 under-the-hood, and <a href="http://code.google.com/p/google-gson/">Google's GSON library</a> for all JSON handling.

 Written in Java, but Scala compatible.